-Preeclampsia is a complication of pregnancy in which affected women develop high blood pressure (hypertension) and can also have abnormally high levels of protein in their urine.
-This condition usually occurs in the last few months of pregnancy and often requires the early delivery of the infant.
+Preeclampsia is a complication of pregnancy in which affected women develop high blood pressure (hypertension); they can also have abnormally high levels of protein in their urine (proteinuria).
+This condition usually occurs in the last few months of pregnancy and often requires early delivery of the infant.

-Many women with mild preeclampsia do not feel ill, and the problem is first detected through blood pressure and urine testing in their doctor's office.
-In addition to hypertension and proteinuria, signs and symptoms of preeclampsia can include excessive swelling (edema) of the face or hands and a weight gain of more than 2 pounds within a few days.
-More severely affected women may experience headaches, dizziness, irritability, shortness of breath, a decrease in urination, upper abdominal pain, nausea, or vomiting.
+Many women with mild preeclampsia do not feel ill, and the condition is often first detected through blood pressure and urine testing in their doctor's office.
+In addition to hypertension and proteinuria, signs and symptoms of preeclampsia can include excessive swelling (edema) of the face or hands and a weight gain of more than 3 to 5 pounds in a week due to fluid retention.
+Affected women may also experience headaches, dizziness, irritability, shortness of breath, a decrease in urination, upper abdominal pain, nausea, or vomiting.
 Vision changes may develop, including flashing lights or spots, increased sensitivity to light (photophobia), blurry vision, or temporary blindness.

-In most cases, preeclampsia is mild and goes away within a few weeks after the baby is born.
-In severe cases, however, preeclampsia can impact the mother's organs such as the heart, liver, and kidneys and can lead to life-threatening complications.
-Extreme hypertension in the mother can cause bleeding in the brain (hemorrhagic stroke).
+In many cases, symptoms of preeclampsia go away within a few days after the baby is born.
+In severe cases, however, preeclampsia can damage the mother's organs, such as the heart, liver, and kidneys, and can lead to life-threatening complications.
+Extremely high blood pressure in the mother can cause bleeding in the brain (hemorrhagic stroke).
 The effects of high blood pressure on the brain (hypertensive encephalopathy) may also result in seizures.
-If seizures occur, the condition is considered to have progressed to eclampsia, which can result in coma.
-Without treatment to help prevent seizures, about 1 in 200 women with preeclampsia develop eclampsia.
+If seizures occur, the condition is considered to have worsened to eclampsia, which can result in coma.
+About 1 in 200 women with untreated preeclampsia develop eclampsia.
 Eclampsia can also develop without any obvious signs of preeclampsia.

 Between 10 and 20 percent of women with severe preeclampsia develop another potentially life-threatening complication called HELLP syndrome.
-HELLP stands for hemolysis (premature red blood cell breakdown), elevated liver enzyme levels, and low platelets (cell fragments involved in blood clotting), which are the key features of this condition.
+HELLP stands for hemolysis (premature red blood cell breakdown), elevated liver enzyme levels, and low platelets (cells involved in blood clotting), which are the key features of this condition.